 * N size fewer than 10.

 SD DOE also acknowledges that English language growth is uneven – many students make great gains the first year or two, only to taper off as they approach proficiency.
 That trajectory will look different for every student.
-In order to even the playing field, SD DOE will set interim targets, based on ACCESS 2.0 composite scores, that expect equally spaced growth.
+In order to even the playing field, SD DOE will set interim targets, based on SD-ELP composite scores, that expect equally spaced growth.
 A student with five years to exit will be expected to make 20 percent progress towards exiting each year.
-However, those interim targets are not reset every year – the trajectory is plotted out and set at the first ACCESS 2.0 assessment, allowing growth to be cumulative as long as a student continues to make progress.
+However, those interim targets are not reset every year – the trajectory is plotted out and set at the first SD-ELP assessment, allowing growth to be cumulative as long as a student continues to make progress.
 Therefore, if a student makes significant gains the first year but slows in year two, the model is flexible to accommodate that pattern.

 Below is an example of what an individual student target trajectory would look like: